“I drank Diet Coke and ate Oreos for 47 years and I’m fine!”

 Yeah, I was.
 It was called sepsis.
 But doctors credit my amazing recovery with having been in such good health to begin with.
 If I’d had diabetes or emphysema or any number of other ailments I may not be here today.

 Now, could I do everything “perfect” and still get cancer?
 Absolutely.
-But if giving up some shitty perfume will help stack the odds in my favor, it’s not a huge loss.
+But if giving up some garbage perfume will help stack the odds in my favor, it’s not a huge loss.

 3. If you are truly fine you are very lucky.
 But not everyone fares so well.